vbmacher/aws-scripts/README.md

 ### Non-goals

-- AWSome scripts is not "resisent" application.
+- AWSome scripts is not "resident" application.
 It means no scheduling capability or active monitoring will be supported

 ## Supported AWS services:

 Current focus is on the following services:

 - EMR
+- EC2
 - MWAA
 - CodeArtifact
-- more TBD

 ## Installation